-• Of the total non-degree/certificate-seeking undergraduates displayed on line D4, the number that are new to the institution in Fall 2011.
+• Of the total non-degree/certificate-seeking undergraduates displayed on line D4, the number that are new to the institution in the Fall.

-Based on this additional data, the system will calculate the total number of students entering at the undergraduate level (Line D2 + Line D3 + Line D5), as well as the percentage of those students who are represented by the GRS cohort (Line D1 / Line D6).
+Based on this additional data, the system will determine the value of Line D6 by calculating the total number of students entering at the undergraduate level (Line D2 + Line D3 + Line D5), as well as the percentage of those students who are represented by the GRS cohort (Line D1 / Line D6).